kratsg/TheAccountant/README.md

 CookTheBooks.py --inputGrid --files "user.amarzin.*.ttbar.*_tag_05_output_xAOD.root/" ... {driver}
 ```

 This will automatically grab the gLFNs for the files in each of the samples you specify and read them in over `xrootd` automatically.
+Make sure `lsetup rucio fax` is run before in your environment.

 ## Authors
 - [Giordon Stark](https://github.com/kratsg)